-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 - evidence that the applicant and adult dependents meet the English language requirements;

-- evidence that the applicant and adult dependents have passed the Citizenship test;
+- evidence that the applicant and adult dependents have passed the Citizenship test (if applicable);

 - other information may be required is support of the application depending on the immigration permissions applied for.